From the Field

 BACK TO QUESTIONS

-What is the impact of the ongoing conflict in Syria today?
+Impact of the ongoing conflict in Syria

 The conflict has devastated Syria and its people: